Chemotherapy for eye cancer

 Chemotherapy for eye cancer can be difficult to cope with.
 Tell your doctor or nurse about any problems or side effects that you have.
 The nurse will give you telephone numbers to call if you have any problems at home.

-• Guidelines on the diagnosis and management of primary CNS and intra-ocular Lymphoma (PCNSL)
+• Guidelines for the diagnosis and management of primary central nervous system diffuse large B-cell lymphoma

 • Textbook of Uncommon Cancer (5th Edition)